ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/manage-dependencies.md

 **Custom repositories**

 Ballerina supports one or more custom remote repositories, which can be configured in the `<USER_HOME>/.ballerina/Settings.toml` file.
 A local filesystem cache is maintained per repository at `<USER_HOME>/.ballerina/repositories/<REPOSITORY_ID>/bala`.
 Ballerina queries the remote repository only if the specified dependency version is not present in its local cache.
-For more information, see [Use dependencies from a custom repository](/learn/manage-dependencies/#use-custom-repositories-for-package-management).
+For more information, see [Use custom repositories for package management](/learn/manage-dependencies/#use-custom-repositories-for-package-management).

 ### Import a module